ruchiniabeysinghe18/slt-visual-agent/README.md

 ## Credentials

-The `.env` file and Google Cloud service credentials (.json) are provided, place them in the `slt-visual-agent` folder
+The `.env` file and Google Cloud service credentials (.json) are provided in the `credentials` folder, place them in the `slt-visual-agent` folder

 **Note** : whatsapp feature will only work if you configure a meta developer account and create a